Najee Goode: Indianapolis Colts (first stint)

 On April 4, 2018, Goode signed with the Indianapolis Colts.

 Jacksonville Jaguars

 On May 1, 2019, Goode signed with the Jacksonville Jaguars.
-He played in 10 games before being placed on injured reserve on November 26, 2019.
-He finished the season with a career-high 27 tackles, one sack, and two passes defensed.
+He played in 10 games before being placed on injured reserve on November 26.
+Goode finished the season with a career-high 27 tackles, one sack, and two passes defensed.

 Indianapolis Colts (second stint)

 On October 8, 2020, Goode was signed to the Colts practice squad.
 He was released on October 27.